Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Experiments

-We evaluate the attack ratio of the CAP in different motion tasks, as illustrated in Fig.~\ref{fig5}.
-For perceptive locomotion tasks, the attack ratio is tested on flat, slopes, stairs, and discrete terrain.
-In whole-body control tasks, the tracking trajectories are categorized into simple walking trajectories and dancing trajectories requiring enhanced dynamic balance, with attack ratios measured separately for each category.
-The experimental results show that as the difficulty of the task increases, the attack ratio also increases, reflecting that CAP has learned to impose targeted attacks.
-In addition, we specifically analyze the attack behavior of CAP during the robot's transition from flat terrain to stairs.
-As shown in Fig.~\ref{fig6}, when moving on flat terrain, the motion policy is not perturbed due to the good stability of the robot body.
-However, during the robot's transition from flat terrain to stairs, the attack policy identifies the vulnerability of this state and imposed a small number of perturbation attacks to force the robot to fall, indicating that CAP can significantly distinguish the differences in vulnerability between different motion states of the robot and impose perturbation attacks in a targeted manner, thereby forcing the motion policy to continuously compensate for the vulnerable state in adversarial training and improve robustness.
+We evaluate SAP's attack ratio across different motion tasks (Fig.~\ref{fig5}), testing perceptive locomotion on flat ground, slopes, stairs, and discrete terrain, while categorizing whole-body control into simple walking and dynamic dancing trajectories.
+The results demonstrate that the attack ratio increases with task difficulty, confirming SAP's capability to learn and execute targeted attacks.
+In addition, we analyze SAP's attack behavior during the robot's transition from flat terrain to stairs (Fig.~\ref{fig6}).
+The SAP selectively attacks vulnerable transition phases, thereby inducing falls.
+This indicates that SAP can clearly distinguish differences in vulnerability across the robot's various motion states and apply targeted perturbations, prompting the motion policy to continuously compensate for vulnerable states during adversarial training and enhancing its robustness.